imagej/imagej.github.io/_pages/plugins/vtea.md

 **Original image referencing.** The power of 3DTC in VTEA enables the localization of identified cells in the analysis space in the original image, *in situ*, and in 3D with [ClearVolume](/plugins/clearvolume).

-{% include info-box content='VTEA is still under active development.
+{% include notice icon="info" content='VTEA is still under active development.
 Version 1.0 is tentatively planned for an October release..' %}

 This brief [video](/media/demostration.mov) describes VTEA's core behaviors.
 VTEA's utility has been demonstrated in this [paper](http://jasn.asnjournals.org/content/early/2017/02/01/ASN.2016091027.full).